asdf0506123/EncriptadorChilemorron/README.md

 # EncriptadorChilemorron
 A Sanrio cinnamon roll encryptor with the option to save to text files.

-# CinnamonRollEncryptor

-A simple Java encryption tool.
-It can encrypt and decrypt messages using basic encryption messages.
+It can encrypt and decrypt messages using basic encryption messages. 🐰

 ## Screenshots
 ![SS1](ss1.png)